lovasoa/bad_json_parsers/README.md

 Exposing problems in json parsers of several programming languages.
 The name of this repository is intentionally provocative.
-It's goal is to document limitations of existing json parsers, not to denigrate the work of the many contributors who worked on the various libraries presented here.
+Its goal is to document limitations of existing json parsers, not to denigrate the work of the many contributors who worked on the various libraries presented here.

 ## Introduction